Personal tools

 http://www.nami.org/template.cfm?section=Contact_Us

-We should all keep in mind that a number of NAMI members support MindFreedom, and are members of both groups.
-But these NAMI members especially oppose the way that NAMI is often hijacked by a few extremists to oppose human rights, creating divisiveness in a mental health advocacy community that ought to be united.
+But these NAMI members tend to especially oppose the way that NAMI has been hijacked by an extreme and unscientific opposition to human rights, creating divisiveness in a mental health advocacy community that ought to be united.

 Truth Injection